- S1F2 payment terminal

 - Verify that the security seal number on the box is the same as in the Customer Area.

 - Using the track & trace link, track the order with the carrier to verify that they confirm having delivered the payment terminal.

 - Inspect the terminal for tampering.
-Check for missing seals or screws, additional wires or labels, holes in the device, and anything inserted in or attached to any part of the terminal such as the card reader or ports.
+Check for missing seals or screws, additional wires or labels, holes in the device, and anything inserted in or attached to any part of the terminal.

 Connect to your network

 Connect your terminal to the internet so that it can communicate with the Adyen payments platform and your own back-end systems.

 Connect to Wi-Fi